jefftranter/6502/asm/2ksa/README.txt

 itself, due to the different assembler syntax.

-The code can be conditionally assembled to produce the original KIM-1 version as well as a port to the Apple 1/Replica 1 (in progress).
+The code can be conditionally assembled to produce the original KIM-1 version as well as a port to the Apple 1/Replica 1.

 I have not tested it on a KIM-1 as I do not have one.